On the initial state of the universe and the time arrow: Abstract

 \section{Abstract}

-We address the thermodynamic evolution of the universe under quantum gravity by considering the conditions for the existence of an arrow of time that drives it.
-We find that for such an arrow of time to exist, the initial state of the cosmos must correspond to a state of negative entropy.
-This open the possibility that our universe emerged from a Dirac sea of negative entropy.
+In this paper, we investigate an important issue addressed by several approaches to quantum cosmology, like that based on loop quantum gravity and string theory: the existence of an arrow of time driving the cosmological evolution according to the generalized second law of thermodynamics.
+In this way, by considering quantum corrections to the Friedmann equations, we find out that for such a cosmological arrow of time to exist, our universe must have occupied a state of negative entropy during its very early evolution.
+This opens a new, and interesting, perspective on the beginning of the cosmos: that our universe has emerged not from a Big Bang, but from a Dirac sea of negative entropy.